adarshsosale/housing-prices/report.rst

 can merely *memorize* the training set.
 This will not generalize well to yet unseen examples.

-The testing error decreases for a while, reaches a minimum and increase again.
+The testing error decreases for a while, reaches a minimum and increases again.
 This is because, at the beginning, the model suffers from underfitting and bias error is reduced by more complexity.
 However, when we keep increasing the complexity, variance error becomes dominant over the bias error drop and we